twbs/bootstrap/site/content/docs/5.1/components/placeholders.md

 ## How it works

 Create placeholders with the `.placeholder` class and a grid column class (e.g., `.col-6`) to set the `width`.
-They can replace the text inside an element or as be added as a modifier class to an existing component.
+They can replace the text inside an element or be added as a modifier class to an existing component.

 We apply additional styling to `.btn`s via `::before` to ensure the `height` is respected.
 You may extend this pattern for other situations as needed, or add a `&nbsp;` within the element to reflect the height when actual text is rendered in its place.